In the Department of Administrative Services this class is accountable for planning, organizing and directing State Fleet Operations.

-Receives administrative direction from the Deputy Commissioner or other administrative official of higher grade.
+Receives executive direction from the Deputy Commissioner or other administrative official of higher grade.

 EXAMPLES OF DUTIES

 Directs staff and operations of State Fleet Operations;